morningspace/kubemacro/docs/writing-a-macro.md

 # @Description: List the pods with their containers.
 #
 # This is a sample macro to demonstrate how to write a macro by your own.
-#
-# It can be used to list a set of pods with their containers.
+# It can be used to list pods and their containers.
+For example, to list
+# all pods and their containers in `kube-system` namespace:
+# ```shell
+# kubectl macro get-pod-containers -n kube-system
+# NAME                                         CONTAINERS
+# coredns-6955765f44-gtx2q                     coredns
+# coredns-6955765f44-tz96m                     coredns
+# etcd-kind-control-plane                      etcd
+# kindnet-4pzm7                                kindnet-cni
+# kube-apiserver-kind-control-plane            kube-apiserver
+# kube-controller-manager-kind-control-plane   kube-controller-manager
+# kube-proxy-b6wn8                             kube-proxy
+# kube-scheduler-kind-control-plane            kube-scheduler
+# ```
 #
 # @Author: [morningspace](https://github.com/morningspace/)
 # @Usage: kubectl macro get-pod-containers [options]